warwickallen/algorithmic-pattern-generator/CODE_REUSE_REPORT.md

 4. **Increase consistency** across UI components and interactions
 5. **Reduce complexity** through better abstraction and patterns

 The implementation should be approached incrementally with comprehensive testing at each phase.
-The high-priority opportunities offer the best return on investment and should be tackled first.
+The high-priority opportunities offer the best return on investment and have been successfully completed in Phase 1.

 **Next Steps**:
 1. ✅ **Phase 1.1 COMPLETED**: Control Configuration Consolidation implemented